-Members will be prioritized for available PSHA slots based on their priority position for Permanent Supportive Housing (PSH) as established by each Continuum of Care's (CoC).
-The Coordinated Lead Agency will refer individuals to the Program in the order of their established priority for PSH.
-Once their Program eligibility is confirmed by CFCM, such Members will maintain their priority based on the order they were referred to the Program.
+Participants will be prioritized for available PSHA slots based on their priority position for Permanent Supportive Housing (PSH) as established by each Continuum of Care (CoC).
+Once interest is verified, the Coordinated Entry Lead Agency will refer individuals to the Program in the order of their established priority for PSH.
+Once their Program eligibility is confirmed by CFCM, such potential Participants will maintain their priority based on the order they were referred to the Program.
 Prioritization standards for each CoC can be found in the CoC's CE Policies and Procedures.
-Based on current CE PSH prioritization criteria, households prioritized will be chronically homeless according to the definition established by the Department of Housing and Urban Development (HUD).
+Based on current CE PSH prioritization criteria, households prioritized for referral will be chronically homeless according to the definition established by the Department of Housing and Urban Development (HUD).